-Capital Gain - Basis of charge - capital assets - Transfer of capital assets - Types of Capital Gain - Exemptions - Computation of Capital Gains - Capital Loss - Tax on Capital Gains.
+Income from Capital Gains - Basis of charge - Capital assets - Transfer of capital assets - Types of capital gain -Exemptions - Computation of Capital Gains - Capital loss - Tax on Capital gains.

-Income from other sources - General income - Specific income - Deductions in computing income from other sources - Computation of income from other sources.
+Income from other sources - General income - Specific income - Deductions in computing income from other sources - Computations of income from other sources.

-Aggregation of income - Deemed incomes - Deduction from gross total income- Set off and carry forward of losses.
+Aggregation of Income - Deemed Income - Deduction from Gross Total Income - Set off and Carry Forward of Losses.

-Computation of Tax Liability- Rules of Income Tax- Surcharge- Tax free incomes - Tax rebates -Tax relief-Computation of tax liability of Individual and Firms.
+Computation of Tax Liability - Rules of Income Tax - Surcharge - Tax free incomes - Tax relief - Computation of tax liability of Individual and Firms.

-Income Tax Authorities- Powers- Assessment procedure- Types of Assessment- Appeals and Revisions.
+Income Tax Authorities - Powers - Assessment procedures - Types of Assessment - Introduction to E-filing - Appeals and Revisions.